lvlzyro/manti/README.md

 # manti
-manti: a lightweight package manager for windows
+manti: a lightweight package manager for Windows